cyverse-gis/neon-shiny-browser/README.md

 ## Linux

-We suggest using our [CyVerse](https://hub.docker.com/r/cyversevice/rstudio-geospatial] docker image or the original [Rocker Project Geospatial](https://hub.docker.com/r/rocker/geospatial) image, but if you want to attempt a local installation in linux, you can install the following:
+While we suggest using our [CyVerse](https://hub.docker.com/r/cyversevice/rstudio-geospatial) docker image or the original [Rocker Project Geospatial](https://hub.docker.com/r/rocker/geospatial) image, if you want to attempt a local installation of the geospatial apckages in linux, you can install the following (example for Debian or Ubuntu):

 ```
 sudo apt-get update